openhab/openhab-addons/bundles/org.openhab.binding.speedtest/README.md

-# speedtest Binding
+# Speedtest Binding

 This binding simplifies the addition of network speed tests from your openHAB instance.
-Simply put, it's a wrapper around Ookla's SpeedTest ( https://www.speedtest.net/apps/cli ).
+Simply put, it's a wrapper around Ookla's SpeedTest (https://www.speedtest.net/apps/cli).

 You MUST have the Ookla cli application installed on your machine prior to using this.